z-aqib/machine-learning-algorithms/challenger1/dailycases.md

 - maxabs scaler
 - no feature selection
 --cat1.csv
+- crashed after 170mins (VS code shut down)

-## Case Y - adaboost, grid search for best estimators and learning rate
+## Case 126b - adaboost, grid search for best estimators and learning rate
 // started at 2.Nov.24 1pm: acccording to calculations this will be completed at 3.Nov.24 6am. so this would most probably be entered as Day 14 entry
 - AdaBoostClassifier()
 - BaggingClassifier(estimator=model, n_estimators=50, verbose=2)